 In the second game, I played a Phalanx Fighter, with a spear and shield, taking out opponents from outside their reach with precision and Timing.
 It was a hard adjustment at first, but it was well worth it to experience a slightly different playstyle.

-In this second game, I thought I would like to play something without a shield.
+In this third game, I thought I would like to play something without a shield.
 Then, after I’d thought about it, I knew that I couldn’t really get away with that.
 I am very bad at timing in video games, and platforming gives me fits.
 Playing a game that essentially required me to time everything was just not going to pass.
 So, I picked up the thief.
 He has a small shield and a dagger, something I’d not tried out before.
 I have been missing out.

 What is interesting about playing with a tiny, swift weapons is the amount of damage you can, surprisingly, mete out in a short period of time.
 Where once I would wait for the perfect moment to strike between attacks, now I try and get behind, or simply get up close and just slice em to bits.
 It is a bit different, too, with the shield, because its often used not during a combat, like it would be with both the Cleric and the Phalanx, but between runs in.
 I’ll shield myself from harm on the way in, sneaking around the side or to a vulnerable spot, and then I will simply let loose.
 My stamina bar will run down and I’ll have to get out of dodge, often by rolling.
 Its a strange and different combat style.